 • If the dog attacks use anything you have to put distance between you and the dog.
 A jacket, sweater, backpack, purse, skateboard or bicycle for instance can be used to distract a dog.
 For example, if you have a sweatshirt or other loose article of clothing, give that to the dog and hopefully it will distract the dog long enough for you to get out safely.

 If you are attacked by a dog seek medical attention first and then contact animal control to report the incident.
-Afterwards, contact the Sacramento dog bite attorneys at the Law Offices of Edward A. Smith for a free consultation about your legal rights at (916) 921-6400.
+Afterwards, contact the Sacramento dog bite attorneys at the Edward A Smith Law Offices for a free consultation about your legal rights at (916) 921-6400.
 If you are out of the area call 1-800-404-5400, www.autoaccident.com.
 Reviews can be found on Yelp and Avvo.